Understanding Body Acidity

 What then happens when the body is too acidic?
 An acidic balance will:

 - Decrease the body’s ability to absorb minerals and other nutrients

 - Decrease the body’s ability to repair damaged cells

 - Decrease the body’s ability to detoxify heavy metals

 - Enable tumor cells to thrive

-- Make the body more susceptible to fatigue and illness.
+- Make the body more susceptible to fatigue and illness

 When this happens, the body will try to compensate for acidic pH by using alkaline minerals such as calcium.
 As a result, calcium is removed from the bones, causing osteoporosis.
-Acidosis, which is an extended time in the acid pH state, can result in rheumatoid arthritis, diabetes, lupus, tuberculosis, osteoporosis, high blood pressure and most cancers.
+Acidosis, which is an extended time in the acid pH state, can result in rheumatoid arthritis, type 2 diabetes, lupus, tuberculosis, osteoporosis, high blood pressure, and most cancers.